 Mulligatawny Soup is a creamy, curry soup with Indian origins.
-Chicken, rice, golden raisins, carrots, and apples are flavored with curry and thyme.
+This soul-warming soup has a smoky-sweet flavor with chicken, rice, golden raisins, carrots, and apples spiced with curry and thyme.

 - 1/2 c. butter

 - 1/2 c. chopped onion

 - 8 cups chicken broth 2 large cartons

 - 2 chicken breasts cubed very small and cooked